-These updates will smooth out the larger age steps currently found in the glide paths of our ready-made age-based portfolios.
+These updates will smooth out the larger age steps currently found in the glide paths of Ohio’s 529 Plan ready-made age-based portfolios.
 A glide path determines the asset allocation mix within an investment option.
 In an age-based 529 portfolio, the mix is achieved through step-down age bands.
 When the beneficiary is younger, the asset allocation mix includes more stocks.
 Equity is more heavily used in the beneficiary’s younger years as stocks are more readily affected by market volatility and if there is an economic downturn, there will be more time to recover.
 As the beneficiary grows older, the asset allocation mix adjusts with each new age band, reducing the amount of equity and increasing the amount of more conservative investing vehicles such as fixed-income and cash preservation options.
 A large age band keeps the portfolio in one asset allocation mix for a long period to weather any fluctuations in the market.
 This smooth glide path is similar in concept to retirement target-date funds.

-Beginning in May, CollegeAdvantage ready-made age-based portfolios will offer two variations on smoother glide paths.
+After these updates, CollegeAdvantage ready-made age-based portfolios will offer two variations on smoother glide paths.

 First, Advantage Age-Based Portfolios (AABP), a blend of active management and passive-index based portfolios, will adopt an enrollment date-based progressive glide path based on the beneficiary’s year of college enrollment.
 This approach allows the 529 account owner to stay in a single fund over the entire time horizon before the beneficiary heads to college.
 This enrollment date-based investment option will automatically reduce risk in the portfolio in small increments as the beneficiary ages.
 When the beneficiary is younger, there is a greater amount of equity in the AABP’s asset allocation mix.
 The closer the time comes for the beneficiary to head off to college; the asset allocation mix becomes more conservative with a greater focus on cash preservation.
 Within the portfolio, the asset allocation will be rebalanced quarterly, smoothing out this progressive glide path.
 The CollegeAdvantage customer will not see changes in their AABP option as they will stay in the same year-to-fund enrollment.